nordic-rse/nordic-rse.github.io/join.md

 - Konstantin Stadler, Manager and Lead Researcher of the Digital Laboratory, Industrial Ecology Programme, NTNU Trondheim

-- K. Thor Wikfeldt, Nordic e-Infrastructure Collaboration and PDC Center for High-Performance Computing, Stockholm
+- K. Thor Wikfeldt, PDC Center for High-Performance Computing, KTH, Stockholm

 We will be happy to have more people joining the core team!